 Some people also find online forums like Reddit or Facebook groups useful for connecting with other people who understand your situation.

 Just be careful to take advice from random individuals with a grain of salt, and never rely on them for a diagnosis.

-If you prefer to speak with someone directly, you can call the NAMI Helpline to get answers about symptoms, treatments and resources.
+If you prefer to speak with someone directly, you can call the NAMI Helpline (National Alliance on Mental Illness) to get answers about symptoms, treatments and resources.
 The Helpline itself doesn’t offer counseling, but it can help you connect with programs in your area.